In this article:

 If a food’s nutritional density outweighs its energy density (calories) – simply put, if a food has a lot of nutrients and is low in calories – add it to your grocery cart.

-The list is truly endless.
-The majority of plant whole foods are rich in vital nutrients and antioxidants, at the same time, are low in calories, promotes health, and helps regulate weight.
+The majority of plant whole foods are rich in vital nutrients and antioxidants; at the same time, they are low in calories, promote health, and help regulate weight.

-However, some of these foods are rather exotic and not always available, such as acai berry, camu camu (African berry), and maca.
+However, some of these foods are rather exotic and not always available besides being quite expensive, such as acai berry, camu camu (African berry), and maca.

-Let’s look at some of these “underdogs” foods and their health benefits:
+Let’s look at some of these “underdog” foods and their health benefits.